 Got the point?
 It is less about being unique in what you might be good at, it is about putting to work what you are good at.
 It is about doing what YOU possibly can.
 About just doing (for crying out loud!).

 On one hand, it is your life and you are the only one who determines the scope and limits of what you are going to do with it.
 It is about your choices and your decisions.

 On the other hand, let’s talk about someone like Einstein for a moment.
-If he hadn’t persisted in realising his potential, if he was just satisfied with remaining a clerk in the Patent Office, the world would be deprived of a genius… Yes, it is Einstein, you might say.
-Yet he became Einstein we know him, because he didn’t settle for less than realising ALL his potential.
+If he hadn’t persisted in realizing his potential, if he was just satisfied with remaining a clerk in the Patent Office, the world would be deprived of a genius… Yes, it is Einstein, you might say.
+Yet he became Einstein we know him because he didn’t settle for less than realizing ALL his potential.

 What I found for myself is that the notion of responsibility can be an important driving factor or a motivational push, if you will.
 Nowadays if I feel down or worthless, I repeat the mantra: